stevenktruong/math-website/data/classes/22s.33a.2/index.md

 ## Policies

-### COVID-19

-Following the school's COVID-19 policies, masks will be required for in-person discussions and office hours until April 11th, unless you have an exemption.

 ### Office Hours

 If you're unable to attend my office hours for any reason, feel free to send me an e-mail and we can set up an appointment to meet at a different time and place, including evenings and over Zoom.